YangQ411/Hybrid-Fine-Tuning-and-Parallelism-Training-for-Llama3-/README.md

-# Hybrid Fine-Tuning and Parallelism Training for Llama3
+# Mixed Precision fine-tuning and Parallel Training for LLM

 This project investigates efficient fine-tuning and parallel optimization strategies for large language models (LLMs).
 We systematically explore the impact of precision formats (FP32, FP16, BF16) and distributed training methods (DDP, FSDP) on fine-tuning performance, providing practical guidance for improving efficiency and scalability in real-world LLM applications.